Cancer Screening: The Choice is Yours

 5. Flexible Sigmoidoscopy: Similar to colonoscopy, this test uses a thin flexible tube with a camera to examine the rectum and left side of the colon.
 Whereas colonoscopy examines the entire length of the colon, sigmoidoscopy is a partial exam.
 The preparation is the same as a colonoscopy.
 When considering colon cancer screening options, flexible sigmoidoscopy is not as complete as a colonoscopy and therefore is not widely recommended for screening purposes.
 It’s typically repeated every 5 years.

 6. Double Barium Enema: This is also called a lower GI tract radiography, in which a barium solution and air are introduced into the colon, and a series of x-rays are taken of the entire colon and rectum.
 Double Barium Enema is often performed in combination with flexible sigmoidoscopy.
 If either of these tests is positive a colonoscopy is usually recommended.

 Early detection of colorectal cancer is crucial and potentially lifesaving.
 The most important step you can take is to get screened.
 GI Associates is proud to offer options to our patients so that together we can determine the best plan for you.

+Preventative screenings like colonoscopies are typically covered by insurance and so don't have any costs to you.
 If you have any concerns about coverage or payment for colon cancer screening services, our GI Associates Financial Counselor will work with you to help understand your benefits.